Temporomandibular Joint Disorders

 What Is The Cost Of Treating TMJ?

 There is no set cost for TMJ treatment because every case is different.
 Solutions such as molding a bite splint are inexpensive.
 Physical therapy costs depend on a patient’s insurance.
 Medications are the same.
 Obviously, surgery, if necessary, is the most costly treatment option.
 The team at Gentle Dental will discuss your TMJ treatment options and their corresponding costs with you.

 Contact Gentle Dental Care today or visit us in Edison, New Jersey to begin and learn more about your jaw pain and TMJ treatment options.
+You can also dial (732) 549-5660 to speak with our office and book your one-on-one appointment with one of our experienced dentists.
 We are proud to serve patients in Piscataway Township, New Brunswick, Metuchen, and Woodbridge Township NJ and surrounding areas.